gammapy/gammapy/docs/development/intro.rst

 Make small pull requests
 ========================

-**Contributions to Gammapy happen via pull requests on Github.
+**Contributions to Gammapy happen via pull requests on GitHub.
 We like them small.**

 So as we'll explain in more detail below, the contribution cycle to Gammapy is roughly: